bioinformaticsdotca/GenEpi_2018/module6/README.md

 ### Background:

-On April 24, a 5-year old female was admitted to a local ER.
-She presented with high fever, chills and enlarged lymph nodes.
+On April 24, a 16-year old female was admitted to a local ER.
+She presented with high fever, muscle pain, and shortness of breath.
 CBC revealed elevated white blood cell count, neutrophils, etc. The hospital epidemiologist was consulted to confirm the clinician's’ findings.

 ### Demonstration:

 * Filter host reads with KAT
-* Run Kraken with small bacteria and viral database
+* Run Kraken with bacteria and viral database
 * Generate text and graphic reports with Kraken and Krona
-* Assemble reads and send to NCBI BLAST to check against additional database
+* Assemble reads and send to NCBI BLAST for additional comparison

 ---
 ### Step 1: Host read filtering